Itchy Skin Causes & Tips

 The Body

-One of the most common itchy skin causes is dry skin, seasonal allergies or when your skin has been in contact with something irritant.
+One of the most common itchy skin causes is dry skin, seasonal allergies or when your skin has been in contact with an irritant.
 Other itchy skin causes for the body may be related to bug bites such as mosquitos, spiders or other insects, these bites are so small it is common not to see them but experience the itching.
 Bug bites like this are usually nothing to be worried about, however, if the itching persists, we recommend you see a doctor for further examination.

 The Face